monkeylord/awesome-bitcoin-sv/README.md

 ## Services
 * [BitDB](https://bitdb.network/) - an autonomous database that continuously synchronizes itself with Bitcoin
 * [SearchBSV](http://www.searchbsv.com/) - A search engine that search everything on BSV.
+* [BitIndex](http://www.bitindex.network/) - Easily query utxo's and wallet balances from a simple API.

 <a name="talks-and-papers" />